 - If you plan to travel abroad for your research, the College requires you to purchase insurance for your time abroad.
 The Global Education Office at the Reves Center strongly recommends that you purchase Cultural Insurance Services International (CISI) insurance.
 Read more about CISI and how to purchase it from the Reves Center.

 - If you plan to travel to a country which is on the State Department's Travel Warning list, you must petition for approval from the College under the W&M Travel Warning Policy.
-Petitions for summer 2015 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by Nicholas Vasquez, International Travel and Security Manager, by 5:00 pm on April 15, 2015.
-See this page for details and plan to submit your petition by the March 18 Charles Center deadline.
+Petitions for summer 2016 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by [[nsvasquez, Nick Vasquez]], International Travel and Security Manager, by 5:00 pm on April 15, 2016.
+See this page for details and plan to submit your petition by the March 2 Charles Center deadline.

-- Videos for the Honors Fellowship Site will be filmed on Wednesday, March 18.
-Come by the Charles Center to sign up for a time slot beginning on Monday, February 23.
+- Videos for the Honors Fellowship Site will be filmed on Tuesday, March 1 and Wednesday, March 2 in Blow 201.
+Come by the Charles Center to sign up for a time slot beginning on Monday, February 8.

 How to Apply